Skip to content

 Building Control (Amendment) Regulations — the Irish system requiring formal certification of buildings.
 Most domestic extensions over a certain size and all new builds need a Commencement Notice and Certificate of Compliance on Completion, signed by an Assigned Certifier (architect, engineer, or chartered building surveyor).
 Without this paperwork, the work isn't legally compliant for sale or insurance.
 Your architect typically handles BCAR as part of the service.
 Smaller domestic extensions (typically under 40m²) may be exempt — check with your architect.

-Need a architect?
+Need an architect?
 Post your job in 60 seconds.

 Free to post.
-Get itemised quotes from verified Irish architects.
+Get matched with one vetted, insured local architect and a full itemised quote.
 Pay securely when the work is done.

 Related trades on Jobiit